rglaue/borgbackup_archive_purge/README.md

 for configuring preferred keep days and thresholds are configured inside the script.
 This is intended to change as this program continues to mature the use of daily, weekly, monthly, yearly keep and threshold values.

+### Naming the borg archives

+When creating the archives in borg, the ending suffix of the name should be YYYY-MM-DD.
+The beginning prefix of the name does not matter, though having a prefix is recommended.
+For example ``archive-daily-2020-05-04``.
+The ``2020-05-04`` suffix is extracted from the name for use in ``borg-purge-archives``.

 ### Configuring daily, weekly, monthly, yearly keep and threshold values